calejero/RswissknifeDB/README.md

 ### Important
 ##### V1.0.

-1) Pool environment are available but not testing
+1) Pool environment is available but not tested
-2) First step is generate a file like `data/config_db.csv` with your database credentials.
+2) First step is to generate a file like `data/config_db.csv` with your database credentials and to load it into the environment.